 WATER RESOURCES

-Papermaking requires water, and successful operations are efficient in their use, processing and treatment of this important resource.
-The volume of water required by Crossroads Paper will be far below the industry average, and the manner in which it is used will set the operation apart from the competition.
-In terms of water management, Crossroads Paper will be in a class by itself.
+Paper recycling requires process water, and successful operations are efficient in the use, processing and treatment of this important resource.
+By employing the most modern water-management systems, the volume of water required by Crossroads Paper will be far below the industry average.

 AIR QUALITY